ghostdogpr/caliban/vuepress/docs/docs/README.md

 - clean separation between schema definition and implementation: schema is defined and validated at compile-time (no reflection) using Scala standard types, resolver is a simple value provided at runtime.
 - minimal amount of boilerplate: no need to manually define a schema for every type in your API.

+Caliban can also be used to build GraphQL frontends: see the [dedicated section](client.md) for more details.

 ## Dependencies

 To use `caliban`, add the following line in your `build.sbt` file: